 Benefits of ADHD Hyperfocus

-While there are benefits of ADHD hyperfocus, the behavior can also negatively impact relationships and future successes.
+While hyperfocus carries some benefits, the behavior can also negatively impact relationships and future successes.
 The consequences can be severe when an activity prevents a person from engaging in necessary tasks, such as work or social engagements.

 Loss of jobs, relationships, and general experiences can become common experiences for those who frequently hyperfocus on activities otherwise deemed invaluable by the outside world.
 An example might be an adult missing work deadlines or neglecting their partner to stream online whenever possible.

 You may wonder how to stop hyperfocus if you struggle with time blindness, relationship problems, or other challenges due to your behavior.
-To avoid these and other negative consequences, consider activities that foster control and accountability, like meditation.
-Setting alarms and reminders to take breaks is also a beneficial option.
-There are healthy ways to manage ADHD hyperfocus–you just have to find what works best for you.
+Consider activities that foster control and accountability to avoid these and other negative consequences.
+Setting alarms and reminders to take breaks is also beneficial.
+You can manage and harness the benefits of ADHD hyperfocus–you just have to find what works best for you.

 Below are seven tips for managing ADHD hyperfocus:

-- Identify your typical hyperfixations: Build insight into what you often hyperfocus on to avoid getting stuck in an endless cycle.
+- Identify your typical hyperfixations: Build insight into what activities trigger hyperfocus to avoid getting stuck in an endless cycle.

 - Set alarms to keep track of time: Set incremental alarms so you know when to take a break.
 You can always go back to the activity later.